M3trik71/Schildi_v2.0/README.md

 What capabilities should the robot have?

 It should be able to walk.
-- 6-port bus servo controller
+- 6-port bus servo LX-224HV-Servos

 It should be able to monitor its own battery.
 - INA226 voltage/current module (I2C power monitoring)